ELGAS Knowledge Hub

 • You must have a flue vent installed if the gas water heater is located inside

-Consider these safety precautions if you have a gas hot water system at home:
+Consider these safety precautions if you have a gas hot water system (gas water heater) at home:

-• Always keep the vicinity of the gas hot water system free from paper, dust, and other light/flammable materials
+• Always keep the vicinity of the gas hot water system (gas water heater) free from paper, dust, and other light/flammable materials

 • Turn off the pilot light in the gas water heater before using aerosol sprays or flammable liquids in the vicinity